 ‘Why’ is a good place to start.
 What is your ‘why’ for starting a business or becoming self-employed?
 Where are you headed?
 What is the end game?

-For many people, leaving a corporate environment to go self-employed, it’s survival.
+For many people, leaving a corporate environment to go self-employed, it’s survive.
 To maybe replace the salary that I almost lived on.

 You may have greater ambitions.
 Perhaps to build a certain size business and then to sell it.
 It’s important to decide this early, as the way you approach your business will be entirely different from your approach if you merely want to survive.
 The fact is that self-employed people don’t have a business to sell because without them in the business, there is no business.
 They are the business.
 They’re working in the business rather than on their business.

-Of course, many of the decisions you make in the beginning comes down to the availability of capital.
-With sufficient funding you can afford to employ people to do the things that we’re not gifted at doing or to do the things that you really should not be doing.
+Of course, many of the decisions you make in the beginning come down to the availability of capital.
+With sufficient funding, you can afford to employ people to do the things that you’re not gifted at doing or to do the things that you really should not be doing.